Colorectal cancer: facts & figures

 Colorectal cancer rates are declining

-Colorectal cancer is the third most common cancer diagnosis in Minnesota when looking at males and females separately, and the second leading cause of cancer-related deaths.
-More Minnesotans die of colorectal cancer than either breast or prostate cancer.
+Colorectal cancer is the second most common cancer diagnosis in Minnesota when looking at males and females separately, and the second leading cause of cancer-related deaths.

 The death rate from colorectal cancer has been dropping nationally for more than 20 years, partly due to screening and partly due to treatment.
 Improvements in screening mean that polyps are being found and removed before they turn into cancer, or found earlier when the disease is easier to cure.